hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   Depending on the Linux distribution you might or might not find all of above directories.
-Most important directories for you are ``/bin`` and ``/usr/bin`` (sometimes also ``/usr/local/bin``) which contain the user software, ``/home`` which usually contains the users’ homedirectories and ``/tmp`` which can be used to store temporary data (beware: Its content is regularly removed!).
+Most important directories for you are ``/bin`` and ``/usr/bin`` (sometimes also ``/usr/local/bin``) which contain the user software, ``/home`` which usually contains the users' homedirectories and ``/tmp`` which can be used to store temporary data (beware: Its content is regularly removed!).

-.. note:: The terms “directory” and “folder” are used interchangeably in this document.
+.. note:: The terms "directory" and "folder" are used interchangeably in this document.

 ***********************************
 General Structure of Linux Commands